Following the amendment, applicants for temporary residence and work permits are no longer be required to prove that:

-All temporary residence and work permit applications will have to be processed and decided within 60 days of receipt of complete documentation.
+All temporary residence and work permit applications have to be processed and decided within 60 days of receipt of complete documentation.
 Applications submitted before 1 January 2022 that have not been determined yet may be reviewed under an expedited procedure.

-Under the new amendment, citizens of Armenia, Belarus, Georgia, Moldova, Russia or Ukraine will be able to work in Poland on the basis of a “Declaration of intent to employ a foreigner” (Oświadczenie o zamiarze powierzenia wykonywania pracy cudzoziemcowi) for a maximum of 24 months.
+Under the new amendment, citizens of Armenia, Belarus, Georgia, Moldova, Russia or Ukraine are able to work in Poland on the basis of a “Declaration of intent to employ a foreigner” (Oświadczenie o zamiarze powierzenia wykonywania pracy cudzoziemcowi) for a maximum of 24 months.
 It is a significant change considering that until now the document could only be issued for a period not exceeding 6 months within 12 subsequent months.

 For more detailed information on the amendment, please visit the website of the Polish Office for Foreigners.